Last Updated: 9/26/23 | September 26th, 2023

 How to Avoid Scams in Bangkok

 Bangkok is generally safe for travelers and backpackers, but it’s also incredibly hectic.
 Petty theft (including bag snatching) is the most common type of crime you’ll encounter.
-Also, some people will try to rip you off, including taxi drivers who refuse to turn on their meters.
+Also, some people may try to rip you off, including taxi drivers who refuse to turn on their meters.
 Avoiding travel scams requires a lot of common sense and a healthy dose of suspicion.
 (You can read this post on travel scams to avoid for more info.)

 Here are the two most common scams in Bangkok to be aware of:

 You hop into a taxi and realize the meter isn’t running.
 You mention this to the driver and their response is that the meter is “broken,” and he quotes you a price that is outrageously high.
 Or you might notice that the meter is working but the fare is rapidly increasing.

-To avoid these scams, do your research and get an idea of how much a ride should cost from your hostel or hotel staff before hailing a taxi.
-In my experience, if the cabbie tries to negotiate the rate, I use the one quoted to me though my prior research, and if he refuses, I get out and find someone who will turn the meter on.
-(Ideally, use only taxis with working meters.)
+To avoid these scams, ask the staff at your hostel or hotel to give you an idea of how much a ride should cost before hailing a taxi.
+In my experience, if the cabbie tries to negotiate the rate, I use the one quoted to me.
+If he refuses, I get out and find someone who will turn the meter on.
+Ideally, only use taxis with working meters.

 If the meter looks as though it’s rising unusually fast, ask the driver to pull over and get out immediately.